the fresh films reviews

 Review

-Shivers, which was David Cronenberg's first feature, shows little in terms of the future horror maestro's technical and narrative skills, but the fascination for gore and mutilated bodies is there, and if the film retains any artistic merit today, it is through the unrelenting and sudden appearance of the "disease" Cronenberg has concocted here – a mad scientist's gene-manipulated parasites, which enter the human body and makes the host strangely and uncontrollably aroused.
-The film has a couple of eerie, effective scenes, but as a whole, it is too much all over the place, with the "infected" acting as hyperactive rapists one minute and Night of the Living Dead type zombies the next.
-The film has a student movie feel with cheap production values, and is arguably only interesting for die-hard Cronenberg fans today.
-The producer is future Ghostbusters director Ivan Reitman.
+Shivers, which was David Cronenberg's first feature, may not reflect the future horror maestro's technical or narrative skills, but the fascination with gore and mutilated bodies is definitely there.
+The film exhibit a certain artistic merit in the unrelenting and sudden appearance of the "disease" Cronenberg has concocted here: a mad scientist's gene-manipulated parasites that enter the human body and make the host strangely and uncontrollably aroused.
+The film has some eerie, effective scenes and a kinky vibe running through it, which was arguably autochthonous to the 1970s.
+As a whole, Shivers is a bit too much all over the place, with the "infected" acting as hyperactive rapists one minute and Night of the Living Dead-type zombies the next, but the ominous playfulness Cronenberg was able to create despite his cheap production values is rather impressive.
+A must-see for Cronenberg fans.
+The producer was future Ghostbusters director Ivan Reitman.

 Copyright © 4.10.2012 Fredrik Gunerius Fevang